-If a student fails to complete a task due to misadventure and the Head Teacher considers the student has a valid reason in writing, an alternate time to complete the task may be granted or a mark may be awarded based on a substitute task.
+If a student fails to complete a task due to misadventure and the Head Teacher considers the student has a valid reason in writing, an alternate time to complete the substituted task may be granted.

 Where there is no valid reason for not completing an assessment task, a deduction of 50% of the total grade should be deducted in the first week that the assessment is late.